Skip to main content

 4 mentions Positive Neutral Negative

-The optimization aspect of the game emphasizes strategic calculations and resource management, often overshadowing the initial promise of creative civilization customization.
-Players are encouraged to focus on maximizing efficiency through resource exploitation and enhancing leader capabilities with magical items, which can lead to a more mechanical gameplay experience.
+Reviews indicate that the game's optimization leans heavily towards strategic calculations and resource management, often overshadowing the initial promise of creative civilization customization.
+Players find themselves focused on exploiting resources and enhancing leader capabilities through magical items, which can lead to a more mechanical gameplay experience.

 • “Leaders can also be given magical items you forge to greatly improve their combat performance, and can gain permanent (as long as they live) improvements to their magic-casting capabilities.”